 How will the new regulations affect my medical practice when patients seek prescriptions to ensure compliance with the updated smoking cessation laws?

-Prescribers may anticipate a significant increase in patients seeking prescriptions for therapeutic smoking cessation products.
-With the removal of administrative barriers and a greater emphasis on access to smoking cessation aids, patients may be more likely to seek assistance from healthcare professionals for smoking cessation.
+There may be an increase in patients seeking prescriptions for therapeutic smoking cessation products.
+With the removal of administrative barriers and a greater emphasis on access to smoking cessation and nicotine dependence aids, patients may be more likely to seek assistance from healthcare professionals.

 What resources are available to help me stay informed about ongoing regulatory changes in the smoking cessation landscape?

-With product standards continuing to be strengthened into the latter part of 2024, healthcare professionals can stay informed about ongoing regulatory changes in the smoking cessation landscape by accessing resources provided by relevant regulatory bodies, such as the Therapeutic Goods Administration (TGA).
+You can stay informed about ongoing regulatory changes in the smoking cessation landscape by accessing reliable resources such as the Therapeutic Goods Administration (TGA).
 Additionally, the Canview Education Hub has a wide variety of resources available in the Key Opinion Leader webinars.